dfoush/stock-tracker/README.md

 ## Unit testing
 Created simple tests using Swift Testing to verify the persistent store handles adding data, overwriting existing data, and clearing out data.
 More unit/UI tests could be added around the API responses, lists, etc.

+## Other Considerations
+Some nice to haves that could be considered with more time:
+- Some focus on accessibility
+- A user settings page with customization, and maybe debug options for switching between local/remote, etc
+- With more time/complexity in the app it would be nice to break out things into a coordinator pattern